 Lifemark Physiotherapy is the only North American distributor of this device.
 To learn more, read Lifemark's FAQ about BrainPort Balance Plus® [PDF] or contact Lifemark directly.

 According to the developer, Heuro® Canada, the Portable Neuromodulation Stimulator (PoNS®) is an investigational, non-invasive, wearable medical device designed to deliver neuro-stimulation through the tongue.
-It is essentially a newer and more sophisticated iteration of the BrainPort® device.
+It is essentially a newer and more sophisticated version of the BrainPort® device.

 Clinical research has shown that electrical stimulation of the tongue activates two major cranial nerves – the trigeminal nerve (5th cranial nerve) and the facial nerve (7th cranial nerve).
 Electrical stimulation of these nerves creates a flow of neural impulses that are then delivered directly into the brain stem and cerebellum.